kgroveshok/z80-homebrew/DEV-DIARY.md

 TODO need word to get file name by id
 TODO need word to report where cursor current at
-TODO have a flag to enable forward cursor from each . or .-
+TODO have a flag to enable forward cursor from each . or .- TODO have a word to set break point at a DMARKer
+TODO BUG Using my malloc I is not working in loops.
+Why?
+Only when malloc free is enabled.
+Bug there TODO Dont think parser calls are releasing memory
+TODO BUG hline with my malloc is copying too much somewhere.
+Extending malloc by four bytes solves problem but allocating required is causing crashes. problem is not do loop or i use. at works too. very odd.  it is dot for strings that is crashing after a couple of goes. does it fail outside of loops? yes. second time. must be memory overwrite.
+Might also be a reason the other malloc is failing.

 Stage 4.5 TODO
 --------------